ChrisCrossCrash/ck-cli-tools/README.md

 ## `schedcom`

-Executes a command after a certain amount of time, optionally sending a telegram message after it completes.
+Executes a command after a certain amount of time, optionally sending a Telegram message after it completes.

 ```
 ck@laptop:~$ schedcom --help